 Thread your needle with about 24 inches of thread.

-You will first want to find the center of your felt (fold it in half, and then in quarters) and put your threaded needle through it.
-This step just makes it easier to affix the first petal.
+Find the center of your felt (fold it in half, and then in quarters) and put your threaded needle through it.
+This step makes it easier to affix the first petal.

 For the next petal, use the first petal as a template for the size when folding it over.
 That way, you can be sure your petals are even.
-Then, continue with the same steps as above 4-6).
+Then, continue with the same steps as above.

 Continue with these steps, all the way around until you final petal is placed.
 Remember, you can either use 5 or 6 petals, depending on where you overlap your petals.